On Air Now

 Each week Andrew showcases on the greatest film composers and classic scores, shines the spotlight on lesser-known cinematic and TV gems, shares his his take on all the latest happenings in the music world, and occasionally steps into the incredibly musically rich world of Video Game Music.

 More about Saturday Night at the Movies on Classic FM

-Starting in 1992 and taking us all the way up to present day with his selection of the finest and most influential film scores, Andrew has chosen popular favourites as well as a few lesser-known surprises.
+Like most movie buffs, Andrew loves a good best-of list.
+Starting in 1992 and taking us all the way up to present day with his selection of the finest and most influential film scores, he has chosen popular favourites as well as a few lesser-known surprises.
 Of course, John Williams, Hans Zimmer, Thomas Newman and Alexandre Desplat all feature – but for which film scores?